How Amazon FSx for NetApp ONTAP works

 Data tiering

-Data tiering is the process by which Amazon FSx for NetApp ONTAP automatically transitions file system data between the SSD and the capacity pool storage tiers.
-Each volume has a tiering policy that determines whether a volume uses your file system’s capacity pool storage tier, and how.
-A volume's size determines how much total data you can store in it, while the volume's tiering policy determines which storage tier the data resides on.
+Data tiering is the process by which Amazon FSx for NetApp ONTAP automatically moves data between the SSD and the capacity pool storage tiers.
+Each volume has a tiering policy that controls whether data is moved to the capacity tier when it becomes inactive (cold).
+A volume's Tiering policy cooling period determines when data becomes inactive (cold).
 For more information, see Volume data tiering.

 Storage efficiency